Digital Measuring and Marking Powers Workshop Precision

 A Few Essential Digital Tools.
 There are a varietyof digital measuring and marking tools and some of them can be considered multi-purpose.
 Here are just a few that you will find essential.
 And best of all, you can put them to work in your shop for $18 to $33 apiece.

-Click on the links or images to order the products
+Click on the links below each image to order the products

 Amazing Angle Cube.
 The Angle Cube is a digital angle gauge or inclinometer that reads either actual level or a relative angle between 2 surfaces.
 Equipped with rare earth magnets on three sides, it will cling to vertical surfaces such as a saw blade or jointer fence, so you can measure the angle between blade and tabletop.
 The LCD digital display shows the precise tilt of the blade with a resolution of 0.05 degrees.
 Best of all, while the Angel Cube is on your saw blade it continuously displays the changing blade angle as you turn your hand crank.
 The Angle Cube lets you dial-in the perfect setting.
 It’s so easy it feels like cheating!